If you’re not sure how to compress a PDF so that you can share and store it more easily, then you’ve come to the right place.

 By far, the most popular way of compressing a PDF document is uploading it to an online tool of choice and hitting “Compress”.
 Yes, this does actually work pretty good.
 Well, in most cases.

-That being said, there are a couple of dependable PDF compression tools that you can use right away:
+That being said, there are a lot of free & dependable PDF compression tools like Xodo that you can use in your browser of choice.

 These tools do a pretty good job at converting smaller documents and, depending on the type of your PDF, you can even get more than 30% compression.